nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the delete student mechanism behaves at each step:
 1. The user enters delete student command and provides the student ID of student to be deleted.
-2. `FYPManagerParser` creates a new `DeleteStudentCommandParser` after preliminary processing of user input.
+2. `FypManagerParser` creates a new `DeleteStudentCommandParser` after preliminary processing of user input.
 3. `DeleteStudentCommandParser` creates a new `DeleteStudentCommand` based on the processed input.
 4. `LogicManager` executes the `DeleteStudentCommand`.
 5. `DeleteStudentCommand` calls `Model#getFilteredStudentList()` to get the list of student with FYP, and then gets the student at the specified index using the unique studentId.